Get Started Today!

 One of the fundamental metabolic abnormalities in PCOS is insulin resistance.
 This is especially more common and profound in women who are obese.
 Resistance to insulin and glucose intolerance can eventually develop into Type 2 diabetes.

-A few years ago, it was common practice to start women on a medication called Metformin (glucophage) as soon as they are diagnosed with PCOS.
+A few years ago, it was common practice to start women on a medication called Metformin (glucophage) as soon as they were diagnosed with PCOS.
 Metformin is a medication that improves the sensitivity to insulin.
-Through subsequent studies we now know that Metformin therapy is best only if a woman actually has glucose intolerance.
+Through subsequent studies, we now know that Metformin therapy is best only if a woman actually has glucose intolerance.
 Otherwise it is not of any significant benefit.

-In order to diagnose glucose intolerance it is important to perform a 2 hour glucose tolerance test, a simple fasting glucose is not sufficient.
+In order to diagnose glucose intolerance, it is important to perform a two-hour glucose tolerance test.
+A simple fasting glucose is not sufficient.
 If the diagnosis is made, then the therapeutic dose of Metformin is 1500 mg.
 If glucose intolerance is not present, then it is not to the patient’s benefit to subject them to the side effects of Metformin.

 Get testing and treatment

-For those patients with PCOS who are reading this, it may be of benefit to discuss with your doctor, whether you have been tested for glucose intolerance and if Metformin is of benefit to you.
+For those patients with PCOS who are reading this, it may be of benefit to discuss with your doctor whether you have been tested for glucose intolerance and if Metformin is of benefit to you.
+If you are struggling to conceive and think you may have PCOS, Texas Fertility Center can provide an accurate diagnosis and customize a fertility treatment plan to help you achieve your family-building goals.

-If you’re ready to end the vicious cycle of PCOS and insulin resistance, our team can help.
-Contact us to learn more about Metformin and PCOS.
+If you’re ready to grow your family, our team can help.
+Contact us to learn more about infertility treatment for women with PCOS.